bro256/bg.manager.ui/README.md

 ## API
 - This project is Java Spring backend API.
 - Database used in project: MySQL.
-- Frontend application is made with JavaScript and React : [Link](https://github.com/bro256/bg.manager.ui)
+- Backend application is made with Java Spring Boot: [Link](https://github.com/bro256/bg.manager)

 ## Features
 - **User Registration and Authentication.** Allows users to create an account and authenticate themselves securely.